ctogle/modular/README.md

 modular:
 ========
 modular_core is a python package that provides a framework for running arbitrary simulations and analyzing their results.
-It provides basic infrastructure for plotting results and outputting results for other programs to consume as well.

 installation:
 =============